sguha-work/csv-array/README.md

 > Simple. lighweight, intelligent CSV-parser for nodeJS

 ## Dependencies
-This package got only two dependency of "fs", and "line-by-line".
+This package got only two dependencies of "fs", and "line-by-line".

 ## Change log
 * Performence improvement